ductwork/ductwork.github.io/advanced/lexicon.md

 - How data flows between steps
 - How work is distributed (sequential, parallel, or fan-out patterns)

+## Branch

+A **branch** is a path in a pipeline.
+Pipelines can have many branches.
+Branches are created when the `divide` or `expand` transitions are called, and branches are reduced when the `combine` or `collapse` transitions are called.

 ## Step

 A **step** is a checkpoint within a pipeline.
 Steps are Plain Old Ruby Objects (POROs) that implement two methods: